fiskl-accounting/help-docs/docs/Core-Features/AI/fi.md

 - Questions unrelated to Fiskl, accounting, or small business management are outside Fi's scope

 :::info
 We're continuously working to expand Fi's capabilities to provide you with even more value in the future.
-Fi is a core part of Fiskl's long-term strategy, and we envision it evolving into an even more comprehensive assistant that could potentially interact with your account data, among other exciting possibilities.
+Fi is a core part of Fiskl's long-term strategy, and we envision it evolving into an even more comprehensive advisor that could potentially interact with your account data, among other exciting possibilities.
 Stay tuned for updates as we progress on this journey.
 :::

 ## Tips for Effective Communication with Fi